PSYCH 430 – Cross-Cultural Psychology Course

 • Recognize how ethnocentrism can be an obstacle in intercultural interactions and communication;

-• Identify and critique upon the ways in which cultural identity influences thoughts, behaviors, and social processes;
+• Identify and critique the ways in which cultural identity influences thoughts, behaviors, and social processes;

 Course descriptions may be subject to occasional minor modifications at the discretion of the instructor.